Control Valves Frequently Asked Questions

 - Why are the seat and disc guide so critical?

-We are proud to note that we manufacture and assemble our valves in our 100,000 square foot plant in Houston, Texas.
-We inventory and make available the full line of Watts ACV valves in over 30 locations within the United States.
+We are proud to note that we assemble our valves in our plant in Woodland, California.
+We inventory and make available the full line of Watts ACV's in over 30 locations within the United States.

 This coating is applied under rigorous preparation and application standards.
 It is non-porous, improving the flow coefficiency of the valve and effectively sealing the casting from interaction with the controlled liquid.
 The coating also protects the valve from environmental attack.
 The finish prevents mineral buildup and rust, simplifies maintenance, and prolongs the life of the valve.